ach-raf/open_link_client/README.md

 # open_link_client
-an android app for tcp udp testing.
+an android app for tcp udp learning.